FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 **Note:**

-- The where clause of the update record sql statement currently only supports the primary key field value condition of the table.。
+- The where clause of the update record sql statement currently only supports the primary key field value condition of the table。
-- The entered value is a string containing letters with punctuation, spaces, or numbers that start with a number.
-Double quotation marks are required.
-Double quotation marks are not allowed in double quotation marks。
+- The entered value is a string containing letters with punctuation, spaces, or numbers that begin with double quotes.
+Double quotes are not allowed in double quotes。

 ### 7. [delete sql]